soniah/blog/content/posts/2013-06-03-ubuntu-howto-recover-encrypted-home-directory.md

 Start by booting from an Ubuntu Live CD.

 ## Passwords

 Three different "passwords" are referred to when recovering:

 * boot password ie the password used when your laptop is first booted and the partitions are decrypted
 * user password ie your unix account password
 * mount password - will look something like f0bddb4c533fddb2c89e890098ed65d1.
 The one that you didn't write down when prompted to do so...
-See "Recovering Your Mount Passphrase" https://help.ubuntu.com/community/EncryptedPrivateDirectory#Recovering_Your_Mount_Passphrase
+See [Recovering Your Mount Passphrase](https://help.ubuntu.com/community/EncryptedPrivateDirectory#Recovering_Your_Mount_Passphrase)

 ## Partitions and Disk Layout

 If you selected the default Ubuntu encryption setup, the partitions will be laid out like this:

+{{< highlight shell >}}
 /dev/sda1 * 2048 499711 248832 83 Linux
 /dev/sda2 501758 976771071 488134657 5 Extended
 /dev/sda5 501760 976771071 488134656 83 Linux
+{{< /highlight >}}

 * /dev/sda1 contains /boot ie kernel and grub

-  * /dev/sda5 is an encrypted partition (crypto_LUKS) that contains LVM.
+* /dev/sda5 is an encrypted partition (`crypto_LUKS`) that contains
+    LVM.
 The Logical Volumes will be for /root, /home and swap. /home will be encrypted with a second level of encryption if you chose "encrypt home directory" during installation.

 ## Mounting Encrypted LVM Partition

 * confirm /dev/sda5 is the correct partition [1]:

+{{< highlight shell >}}
 cryptsetup -v luksDump /dev/sda5
+{{< /highlight >}}

 * mount the encrypted partition containing the LVM volumes:

+{{< highlight shell >}}
 cryptsetup -v luksOpen /dev/sda5 sda5_crypt
 vgdisplay
+{{< /highlight >}}

 (you may need to rename the volume group using vgchange if it conflicts with an existing one.
-A good motivation for using different VG names on each machine) lvdisplay | less
+A good motivation for using different VG names on each machine)

+{{< highlight shell >}}
+lvdisplay | less
 mkdir /mnt/home
 mount -t ext4 /dev/vg/home /mnt/home
+{{< /highlight >}}

 ## Mounting Encrypted Home, LUKS vs eCryptfs

 The partition was encrypted with LUKS, and /home will be encrypted with a second level of encryption (eCryptfs) if you chose "encrypt home directory" during installation.